Nontrivial multi-product commutation relation toward reducing T-count in sequential Pauli-based computation: Introduction

 The structure of this paper is as follows.
 Sec.~\ref{sec: preliminary} provides the preliminary, introducing the Pauli and Clifford groups as well as a set of rotation axes used to define multi-Pauli rotation gates.
 Also, we describe a method for separating the Clifford$+T$ circuit into a sequence only composed of Clifford gates and a sequential PBC derived from $T$~gates.
 In Sec.~\ref{sec: theory}, we define and formulate a nontrivial gate commutation rule, MCR, which enables transformations not evident from adjacent gate commutativity alone.
-We also provide a condition for constructing MCR.
-Sec.~\ref{sec: benchmark} verifies the non-obviousness of MCR through compiler benchmarks based on quantum circuit unoptimization.
-We also explain the experimental setup and present the numerical results in detail.
+We also provide a condition for constructing MCR and introduce the MCR-aware optimization pass, including its algorithmic procedure.
+Sec.~\ref{sec: benchmark} verifies the nonobviousness of MCR through compiler benchmarks based on quantum circuit unoptimization, and demonstrates the advantage of MCR-based optimization over existing compilers using the MCR Compiler developed in this work.
 Finally, Sec.~\ref{sec: conclusion} concludes our study and outlines potential directions for future research.